-The District provides health, prescription, dental, life, and short-term disability benefits to its employees and their dependents through the Cochise Combined Trust ("CCT") currently composed of two member entities: Cochise College and Cochise County.
+The District provides health, prescription, dental, life, and short term disability benefits to its employees and their dependents through the Cochise Combined Trust ("CCT") currently composed of two member entities: Cochise College and Cochise County.
 CCT provides the benefits through a self-funding agreement with its participants and has contracted with a third party to administer the program.
 The District is responsible for paying the premium for employee coverage and employees can enroll eligible dependents, with dependent coverage the responsibility of the employee.
-During the fiscal year, employees were not required to contribute a portion of the employee premium, but may be required to in the future.
+During the fiscal year, employees were not required to contribute a portion of the employee premium, but beginning July 1, 2018, the District intends to ask employees to contribute a small percentage to their premium.
 If the District withdraws from CCT, it is responsible for a proportional share of any claims runout costs, including administrative costs that exceed trust fund reserves.
 If CCT were to terminate, the District would be responsible for its proportional share of any trust deficit.

-NOTE 6 - PENSION AND OTHER POSTEMPLOYMENT BENEFITS
+NOTE 6 - PENSION BENEFITS